 - Support depression nonprofits, showing employees your proactive stance on treatment, and encourage participation in programs like the Field for Hope to advocate rebranding.

-Please contact us at firstname.lastname@example.org to discuss ways to get involved.
+Please contact us at firstname.lastname@example.org to discuss ways to get involved and how to get some workplace support in your office.

 *Telephone Screening, Outreach, and Care Management for Depressed Workers and Impact on Clinical and Work Productivity Outcomes, 2007.